patrickvonplaten/notebooks/ADD_NEW_MODEL.md

  [Here teacher should point the student to test files of similar tokenizers]

- As a final step, it is recommend to add one large integration tests to `tests/test_modeling_[name of model].py` that does some end-to-end testing using both the model and the tokenizer.
+ As a final step, it is recommended to add one large integration tests to `tests/test_modeling_[name of model].py` that does some end-to-end testing using both the model and the tokenizer.

  [Here teacher should again point to an existing similar test of another model that the student can copy & adapt]

 ### Add Docstring

 Now, all the necessary functionality for [name of model] is added - you're almost done!
-The only thing left to add are some nice docstrings and a doc page.
+The only thing left to add is a nice docstring and a doc page.
 The Cookiecutter should have added a template file called `docs/source/model_doc/[name of model].rst` that you should fill out.
 Users of your model will usually first look at this page before using your model.
-Hence, it is very important that the documentation is understandable and concise.
-It is very useful to the community to add some *Tips* for how the model show be used.
+Hence, the documentation must be understandable and concise.
+It is very useful for the community to add some *Tips* to show how the model should be used.
 Don't hesitate to ping [name of teacher] regarding the docstrings.

 Next, make sure that the docstring added to `src/transformers/models/[name of model]/modeling_[name of model].py` is correct and included all necessary inputs and outputs.
-It is always to good to remind oneself that documentation shoud be treated at least as carefully as the code in 🤗Transformers since the documentation is usually the first contact point of the community with the model.
+It is always to good to remind oneself that documentation should be treated at least as carefully as the code in 🤗Transformers since the documentation is usually the first contact point of the community with the model.

 ### Code refactor

 Great, now you have added all the necessary code for [name of model].
-At this point, you should correct some potentional incorrect code style by running:
+At this point, you should correct some potential incorrect code style by running:

 ```bash
 make style
 ```

-and verify that you coding style passes the quality check:
+and verify that your coding style passes the quality check:

 ```bash
 make quality
 ```

 There are a couple of other very strict design tests in 🤗Transformers that might still be failing, which shows up in the tests of your pull request.
 This is often because of some missing information in the docstring or some incorrect naming. [name of teacher] will surely help you if you're stuck here.

 Lastly, it is always a good idea to refactor one's code after having ensured that the code works correctly.
 With all tests passing, now it's a good time to go over the added code again and do some refactoring.